andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 The OpenVINO™ toolkit optimizes and runs Deep Learning Neural Network models on Intel® hardware.

-This guide helps you get started with the toolkit you installed on a Linux* operating system.
+This guide helps you get started with the OpenVINO™ toolkit you installed on a Linux* operating system.
 In this guide, you will:
 * Learn the OpenVINO™ inference workflow.
 * Run demo scripts that perform the steps for you.
 These demo scripts illustrate the workflow.
 * Run the workflow steps yourself, using detailed instructions with a code sample and demo application.